derricktab/restaurant_management/README.md

 npm run build
 ```

 This command builds the app for production to the `build` folder.
-Your app is ready to be deployed!
+The app is ready to be deployed!
 ```